-Safeguarding is an agenda in all meeting staff are confident to raise any concerns they have.
+Safeguarding is an agenda in all meetings staff are confident to raise any concerns they have.
 Staff understand that Safeguarding is everyone responsibility.
 We have three DDSL who are trained with relevant Level 2/3 training.

-Staff all have access to CPOMS are DSL is always notified via alerting.
+Staff all have access to CPOMS and DSL/DDSL is always notified via alerting.